 To create a stair landing automatically

 - First, launch Home Designer and Open the plan in which you would like to create your irregularly shaped landing.

-- Select Build> Stairs> Straight Stairs , then click and drag to create your first stair section, starting at the bottom and drawing upward.
+- Select Build> Stairs> Draw Stairs , then click and drag to create your first stair section, starting at the bottom and drawing upward.

-- Using the Select Objects edit tool, select the straight stair section, then click on the Change Line/Arc edit tool to make this section curved, and use it's edit handle to create
+- Using the Select Objects edit tool, select the straight stair section, then click on the Change Line/Arc edit tool to make this section curved.

-- Next, draw in your second section of stairs in the same manner, appoximately where they should be in relation to the first set of stairs.
+- Next, draw in your second section of stairs in the same manner, approximately where they should be in relation to the first set of stairs.

-- With the Straight Stairs tool still active, click in between the two stair sections.
+- With the Draw Stairs tool still active, click in between the two stair sections.

 - You can see that instead of a standard rectangular landing, the two stairs are connected with the appropriate landing shape and size.